Baker Boyer's 150th Anniversary Book

 280 Boyer Ave.

-The book will also be available on Amazon.
-Stay tuned for details.
+This book is also available on Amazon.